nhemsley/FluidX3D/docs/surface_export.md

 ### No Output Files
 - Ensure `--export-surface-to` directory is specified
-- Check that SURFACE, EXPORT_SURFACE, and SURFACE_EXPORT are all defined
+- Check that SURFACE and SURFACE_EXPORT are defined
 - Verify the directory has write permissions

 ### Empty STL Files